amk09/CSS-Object-Recognition/README.md

 The input image should be one of the file types:
 `.png`, `.jpg`, `.jpeg`, `.bmp`, `.tif`.

-A summary of recognition image will be stored in the same folder of your input image.
+A summary of recognition image will be stored in the same folder with your input image.
 ## Algorithm Overview

 ### CSS (Curvature Scale Space)